protobufjs/protobuf.js/README.md

 $> pbts -o compiled.d.ts compiled.js
 ```

-Additionally, TypeScript definitions of static modules are compatible with reflection, as long as the following conditions are met:
+Additionally, TypeScript definitions of static modules are compatible with their reflection-based counterparts (i.e. as exported by JSON modules), as long as the following conditions are met:

 1. Instead of using `new SomeMessage(...)`, always use `SomeMessage.create(...)` because reflection objects do not provide a constructor.
 2. Types, services and enums must start with an uppercase letter to become available as properties of the reflected types as well (i.e. to be able to use `MyMessage.MyEnum` instead of `root.lookup("MyMessage.MyEnum")`).